Skip to content

 The Power of Print

-In the summer of 2025, The Power of Print opens, showcasing textiles from the greatest Danish fabric printers throughout history, and displaying new textiles from a select group of the most talented fabric printers of our time.
+'The Power of Print' is showcasing textiles from the greatest Danish fabric printers throughout history, and displaying new textiles from a select group of the most skilled textile printers of our time.
 The exhibition tells the story of an overlooked area in Danish craftsmanship and design, and for the first time, the lavish collection of Danish printed textiles from Designmuseum Danmark is presented on such a large scale.

-Fabric Printing in the Golden Age of Danish Design
+Textile Printing in the Golden Age of Danish Design

 In the first part of the exhibition, visitors are introduced to the rich collection, ranging from the first attempts by Danish artisans to transfer patterns and motifs using printing blocks to screen printing done in their own workshops.
 The Danish tradition of individual workshops and hand printing was significant, but it was through collaboration with industry that architects and practicing artists such as Arne Jacobsen and Axel Salto came to play a role.
-Fabric printing, however, was predominantly a women’s craft, and the exhibition particularly highlights the female artisans who defined the field, with fabric prints from artists such as Marie Gudme Leth, Helga Foght, Ruth Hull, Dorte Raaschou, and Grete Ehs Østergaard.
-More recent prints from fabric printers like Vibeke Riisberg, Pernille Holm, and Margrethe Odgaard will also be displayed.
+Textile printing, however, was predominantly a women’s craft, and the exhibition particularly highlights the female artisans who defined the field, with textile prints from artists such as Marie Gudme Leth, Helga Foght, Ruth Hull, Dorte Raaschou, and Grete Ehs Østergaard.
+More recent prints from textile printers like Vibeke Riisberg, Pernille Holm, and Margrethe Odgaard will also be displayed.

-Fabric Printing Today
+Textile Printing Today

-The second part of the museum’s exhibition showcases textiles created by eight of the most prominent Danish fabric printers working today – Josefina Enevold, Lisbet Friis, Bitten Hegelund, Else Borup Kallesøe, Anne Fabricius Møller, Liv Marie Rømer, Trine Tronhjem, and Janne Wendt – who use hand printing as an artistic expression.
+The second part of the museum’s exhibition showcases textiles created by eight of the most prominent Danish textile printers working today – Josefina Enevold, Lisbet Friis, Bitten Hegelund, Else Borup Kallesøe, Anne Fabricius Møller, Liv Marie Rømer, Trine Tronhjem, and Janne Wendt – who use hand printing as an artistic expression.
 This group is dedicated to developing the craft, bringing new aesthetic, technical, and material qualities.
 The exhibited works in this section are created specifically for the exhibition.

 Photos: